 MAGIST uses a rolling admissions cycle, wherein applications are reviewed within several weeks after they are submitted.
 Admissions decisions are made as quickly as possible as to provide applicants with clarity and certainty as they embark upon graduate study.

 All applications for the MAGIST program must include the following components:

 Start Your MAGIST Application

 Admission to the MAGIST program uses the Application for UCLA Graduate Admissions.
-The application is offline during August every year and will reopen on September 15, 2022.

 Applicants should submit all of the materials listed below directly through the online application.
 Contact one of our student advisors if you have any questions about the application process.